 Cooperation in Advice and Assistance.

-Our Benevolence Department has always worked very closely with a wide range of Service and civilian charities in assisting beneficiaries.
+Our Grants and Welfare Department has always worked very closely with a wide range of Service and civilian charities in assisting beneficiaries.

 The Officers’ Association is a committed member of Cobseo.

 We have a wide range of informal but fruitful working relationships, for example with The White Ensign Association; Seafarers UK; The Forces Pension Society; and Home of Devenish, and are always seeking ways of working more effectively with others.